Counting connected hypergraphs via the probabilistic method: Extended cores in hypergraphs

-To prove the claim, let $v$ be a vertex of $[s]$ chosen uniformly at random.
-We must show that the probability that $v$ is a bad marked vertex is $\le \eta\alpha\eps^2/8$.
+To prove the claim, let $v$ be a vertex in $[s]=V(\cL_1)$ chosen uniformly at random.
+We must show that the probability that $v$ is a bad marked vertex is at most $\eta\alpha\eps^2/8$.
 So first condition on the event that $v$ is marked; it remains to show that the conditional probability that (i) or (ii) holds is at most $\eta/8$.

-For (i), this conditional probability is exactly $1/s$ times the expectation $\mu$ of the number of vertices within distance $\ell$ of $[a]$.
-By Lemma~\ref{l_dt} and \eqref{asmall},
+For (i), this conditional probability is exactly $1/s$ times the expectation $\mu$ of the number of vertices in $[s]$ within distance $\ell$ of $[a]$.
+From Lemma~\ref{l_dt} and \eqref{asmall},